Before You Go

 While Bali has a good selection of products, some specific items from a tourist’s home country may be difficult to find or legally restricted.

-- Medicine: Bali has pharmacies (apotek), but some specific medications, especially newer drugs, controlled substances, or certain antidepressants and strong painkillers, may not be available or may be illegal to possess without a valid local prescription.
+Bali has pharmacies (apotek), but some specific medications, especially newer drugs, controlled substances, or certain antidepressants and strong painkillers, may not be available or may be illegal to possess without a valid local prescription.

-- Crucial Tip: If you take any prescription medication, especially those with narcotic ingredients, bring a doctor’s letter and a copy of the original prescription.
+If you take any prescription medication, especially those with narcotic ingredients, bring a doctor’s letter and a copy of the original prescription.
 Keep all medication in its original packaging.

-- Other Essentials: A few other items to consider bringing from home include your preferred brand of contraceptives, specific allergy medication, and a good supply of any unique personal care products you can’t live without.
+A few other items to consider bringing from home include your preferred brand of contraceptives, specific allergy medication, and a good supply of any unique personal care products you can’t live without.